 R v Palmer, Gyamfi & Cooke EWCA Crim 1681 (led junior) Shop staffed by UCOs.
 Abuse (entrapment).
 Disclosure of RIPA 2000 authorisations.
 UCO gave evidence for the appellant after writing a book in which he criticised the operation (Christian Plowman, Crossing the Line, Mainstream Publishing, 2013).
 See coverage in the Guardian.

 R v OD & HA EWCA Crim 1395 Youth affray sentencing.
 Appeal allowed.

-R v C (2017) – Pending.
-Sentenced as an adult for offences of PWIT A, possession of stun gun and related offences committed as a child.
+R v C (2017) Sentenced as an adult for offences of PWIT A, possession of stun gun and related offences committed as a child.
 Custodial sentence reduced on appeal.

-R v Donoghue (2016/17) – Instructed by the Centre for Criminal Appeals to draft submissions to the CCRC (decision pending) for Elizabeth Donoghue- serving life for the murder of her husband.
-See: ‘Junk’ science landed mother of three in jail for husband’s killing’
+R v Donoghue (2016/17) - Instructed by the Centre for Criminal Appeals for Elizabeth Donoghue- serving life for the murder of her husband.
+See: 'Junk' science landed mother of three in jail for husband's killing'

 R v L (2017) - Sentence reduced on appeal despite offence being committed during operational period of a suspended sentence for similar type offending (stealing from cash machines).

 R v N 2016 - Controlling Prostitution.
 Mother with a history of vulnerabilities and joint custody of a child resident abroad.
 Sentence varied from immediate to suspended imprisonment further to expedited appeal.